xoBalt/CYBR-4580/README.md

 ### Getting started
+Below you will find a list of instructions associated with getting started on this project.
+This includes, cloning the repository, running the application, and using the application.
+#### Cloning this repository:
+Specific instructions on how to do this on each operating system can be found [here](https://help.github.com/en/articles/cloning-a-repository).

+#### Running the application:
 ##### Windows
 * Open Command line:   Start menu -> Run  and type cmd
 * Type:   ```C:\{path to your python interpreter}\python.exe C:\{path to your code}\MultiPathServer.py```